joshua-d-miller/joshua-d-miller.github.io/_posts/2016-10-13-new-blog-site.markdown

 }
 {% endhighlight %}

 I still have a few more things to fix as I migrated my WordPress comments to [Disqus](http://disqus.com "Disqus") but they don't seem to show up in the corresponding posts.
 Not a deal breaker but it would be nice to have a complete and full migration.
-Hopefully with this migration it will get me to actually makes posts more often as well as document.
+Hopefully with this migration it will get me to actually make posts more often as well as document.